0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 Most of the time if you are a young analyst you will have to do ticketing (case management) I don't like this but this is something you must do, although it is the simplest form of security task it is also one of the most important ones.

-But khuong, why? well because:
+But khuong, why? well because of this please read this: [Hexacorn - How to become the best SOC analyst e-v-e-r.](https://www.hexacorn.com/blog/2018/02/25/how-to-become-the-best-soc-analyst-e-v-e-r/)
--

 ### Get to know the people in your IT Envinroment and surround yourself with people who are in the security field